robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 explored by the distribution and phenology of resources and use of social information.
 For example, cougar (*Puma concolor*) home ranges overlapped more in regions with high hunting opportunity, a proxy for resource richness (Elbroch et al. 2015).
-Caribou (*Rangifer tarandus*) sociality differed between seasons, where social associations were stronger in winter and contrastingly low in summer when resource availability are more homogeneous (Peignier et al. 2019).
-Bison (*Bison bison*) showed stronger habitat selection in larger groups and avoidance of predation risk was a main factor contributing to their habitat selection (Fortin et al. 2009).
+Caribou social network graph strength differed between seasons, where graph strength was stronger in winter and contrastingly low in summer when resource availability are more homogeneous (Peignier et al. 2019).
+Bison (*Bison bison*) showed stronger habitat selection in larger groups, and avoidance of predation risk was a main factor contributing to their habitat selection (Fortin et al. 2009).
 These examples, comparing sociality and habitat selection across temporal or spatial contexts, are implicitly multilayer analyses.

 Multilayer networks represent a novel framework for explicitly testing the influence of habitat selection on sociality across scales.
 Animal